KoteGotiashvili/NLP-Pipeline/README.md

 **Machine Translation:** Automatically translating text from one language to another.

+As you can see NLP is quite cool and useful skill to learn (:
 ## NLP Pipelines

 **SOON 🔜** Overview of the typical stages involved in an NLP pipeline.